Santa Barbara, California: Architecture

 The first Monterey-style adobe in California was built on State Street of Santa Barbara by the wealthy merchant Alpheus Thompson.
 The dominant architectural themes of Santa Barbara are the Mediterranean Revival, Spanish Colonial Revival and the related Mission Revival style, encouraged through design guidelines adopted by city leaders after the 1925 earthquake destroyed much of the downtown commercial district.
 Residential architectural styles in Santa Barbara reflect the era of their construction.
 Many late-1800s Victorian homes remain downtown and in the "Upper East" neighborhood.
 California bungalows are common, built in the early decades of the 20th century.
 Spanish Colonial Revival-style homes built after 1925 are common all over the city, especially in newer upscale residential areas like Montecito and Hope Ranch.
 Notable modernist and contemporary homes can be found as well.

-Notable architects who practiced in Santa Barbara include: